pbrocks/buddypress-user-todo-list/readme.txt

 == Installation ==

-1. Upload the entire contact-form-7 folder to the /wp-content/plugins/ directory.
+1. Upload the entire buddypress-user-todo-list folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==